SierraRhodes/PierresBakery.Solution/README.md

 #### By _**Sierra Rhodes**_

-#### _This application returns the total price of the user's order._
+#### _This application creates a webpage that allows the user to create a vendor and view a list of them as well as create an order for a vendor and view a list of them._

 ## Technologies Used

 * _C#_
 * _MSTest_
+* _MVC_

 ## Description

-_This application ask the user for the amount of bread and pasteries they would like to order, discounts the bread and pastries based off of the amount they order, and returns the total amount due._
+_This application creates a webpage that allows the user to create a vendor and view a list of them as well as create an order for a vendor and view a list of them.
+It also allows the user to delete a list of vendors._

 ## Setup/Installation Requirements